How to use GeoDetectit in the field

 On the Get connected page, where connection paths, compatibility, profiles and Sound Tuner are explained.

-Do I need Pro to use the app?
+Do I need upgrade to use the app?

-No. But Pro gives you more tools for more advanced and long-term field workflows.
+No. But subscription gives you more tools for more advanced and long-term field workflows.

 Ready to continue?